SuperOfficeDocs/crmscript/docs/api-reference/global-functions/getProgramDocument.md

 so.topic: reference
 ---

-# getProgramDocument
+# String getProgramDocument()

-Returns the url of the program module specified after getProgram.
+Returns the URL of the program module specified after getProgram.

-* **Returns:** The url for the given program.
+* **Returns:** The URL for the given program.